Beyond Mapping

 intermittently in one direction along the latter from the beginning to the end

 of our lives.'
-(Chapter 1, Time
+(Chapter 1, Time Machine).

-So animation enables your to move around a city (X,Y) viewing the space-time relationship of customer density (A).
+So animation enables you to move around a city (X,Y) viewing the space-time relationship of customer density (A).
 In a similar manner you could evaluate a forest “green-up” model to predict re-growth at a series of time steps after harvesting to look into future landscape conditions.
 Or you can watch the progression over time of ground water pollutant flow in 3D space (4D data matrix) using a semi-transparent dodecahedron solid grid just for fun and increased modeling accuracy.
 In fact, it can be argued that GIS is inherently n-dimensional when you consider a map stack of multiple attributes and time is simply another abstract dimension.

 My suspicions are that revolutions in referencing will be a big part of GIS’s frontier in the 2010s.
 See you there?